Heartbreak.

 Vanderbilt head coach Clark Lea's signature win was in the balance.
 Vanderbilt's crown jewel was within reach.
 Instead of finding it, Lea's program gets on the plane back to Nashville with nothing to show for its opportunity that sailed wide left with Brock Taylor's missed 31 yarder that ended this one.

-Lea's team looked like it belonged on Saturday as it took No. 7 Missouri to overtime, but leaves Columbia without anything to show for it.
+Lea's team looked like it belonged on Saturday as it took No. 7 Missouri to overtime, but leaves Columbia without anything to celebrate.

 Vanderbilt walked in to Columbia with confidence and played to its capability, but it still wasn’t quite good enough.